 Industry Insights by Type (Standalone and Integrated), by Component (Hardware, Software and Service), by Deployment (Web-based, Cloud-based and On-premise) and by End User (Pharmacies, Hospitals, Emergency Healthcare Service Providers, Office-based Physicians and Others)

 Computerized physician order entry (CPOE) is an electronic entry process which helps healthcare practitioners to go through medical orders into computer systems which are within a hospital setting.
 It helps to reduce errors related to handwriting and time taken for order completion.
-The global computerized physician order entry market is growing at significant rate due to mounting need for integrated healthcare.
+The global computerized physician order entry market is growing at a significant rate due to the mounting need for integrated healthcare.
 Different types of CPOE contributed to the computerized physician order entry market size.
-The market has witnessed high demand for integrated CPOE in the coming years due to its connectivity through several functionalities such as pharmacy, procurement and nursing.
+The market has witnessed a high demand for integrated CPOE in the coming years due to its connectivity through several functionalities such as pharmacy, procurement, and nursing.

 Insight by Type